 These days, nearly anyone can take all of their traditional IRAs and old retirement plans and convert them to a Roth IRA.
 The amount you convert will be taxed, but it still can be an attractive move for those who feel that taxes are going nowhere but up.

 How Do I Rollover if I Receive the Check?

-If you want a direct 401k rollover to a Roth IRA, you may want to send that check back to your employer 401k provider and ask to be sent all of your eligible retirement distribution directly to your new Rollover IRA account (not as a check, or they will just give you 80% again).
+If you want a direct 401(k) rollover to a Roth IRA, you may want to send that check back to your employer 401(k) provider and ask to be sent all of your eligible retirement distribution directly to your new Rollover IRA account (not as a check, or they will just give you 80% again).

 You have 60 days upon receiving the check to get the money into the Roth IRA- no exceptions!
 So don’t procrastinate on this one.

 What About the Roth 401k?

 If your employer offers a Roth 401k and you are savvy enough to take part, the path to a rollover will be much easier.

 When you’re converting one Roth product to another, there is simply no need for conversion.
 You would simply roll the Roth 401(k) directly into the Roth IRA with the help of your plan provider.

 - You have to have a Roth IRA open/established before you can do any of this.

 - Ask your plan provider about the paperwork required to roll your plan over, then complete the paperwork in a timely manner.